tao200ok/expresso/README.md

 ##### 200:

 Request successful.
-Response body will contain a 'menuItems' property with an array of objects, each representing individual menu item.
+Response body will contain a 'menuItems' property with an array of objects, each representing individual items.
 See the example.

 Menu Item: